Fall, Spring, Academic Year

 Click the Application tab.

-This program at the CIEE Paris Center, for students at intermediate French level, is designed to develop strong language skills while also taking stimulating courses, taught in English and French, on contemporary French society and cross-cultural issues, also literature, art history and immersive practicum courses.
+This program, located in Paris, France, is unique among study abroad programs.
+CIEE's Open Campus block model program is designed for maximum flexibility and academic rigor, which provides each student with the opportunity to design the right study abroad program to suit their academic needs.
+Students choose an academic track (Language, Literature and Culture, Business, Communications, Journalism and New Media, Health Sciences, and International Relations and Political Science), and program length (either 12 or 18 weeks.
+The CIEE Paris Global Institute also offers opportunities for students to engage in internships, research or service learning projects for academic credit.
 Related outings include participation in conferences and outside classes, or observation in the streets and neighborhoods of the city.
 The program is administered by the Council on International Educational Exchange (CIEE) on behalf of a consortium of which The University of Iowa is a member.
 Participants join a group of students from other U.S. colleges and universities.
 UI students earn resident credit on this program.

 Majors in the humanities or social sciences should be able to do upper-level work in their fields.
 Content classes are set up so that the more advanced students can go deeper into issues that interest them, while others work at a more introductory level.
 Students select from courses taught in English or French depending on their level.